 Baur has learned a lesson from her flawed Schikaneder book and has delved deeply into the Mozart literature.
-And yet it is not enough.
+And yet again, it is not enough.
 In many cases Baur's accumulated knowledge turns out to be almost worthless, because she is not in a position to evaluate the significance and quality of her secondary sources.
 She has sucked up huge amounts of information and throws good and bad material together.
-Her book is proof that knowledge cannot be acquired through reading alone and the topic of Mozart's life is a field where the validity of this paradigm becomes especially apparent.
-Baur's problem is the problem of most recent publications dealing with Mozart's biography: to write a really good book about the composer, one would have to devote at least ten years into research and these studies should of course not be limited to Mozart.
+Her book is proof that knowledge cannot be acquired through reading alone, and the topic of Mozart's life is a field where the validity of this paradigm becomes especially apparent.
+Baur's problem is the problem of most recent publications dealing with Mozart's biography: to write a really good book about the composer, one would have to devote at least ten years into research, and these studies should of course not be limited to Mozart.
 Since such a long preparation is financially not viable, this book is not being written.
 And the Mozart scholars who do research in the archives – because they are only interested in exploring the unknown – have no interest (and no means) to write such a book.

 I will not deal with the whole smorgasbord of mistakes, misunderstandings and misinformation that is presented in this book, because this would really go beyond the limits of a blogpost.
 Some of the flaws can be attributed to the secondary literature which was mostly copied uncritically, some of them were caused by the author's continuous overestimation of her own knowledge and the incessant urge to display a peagantry of knowledge that only too often turns out to be hollow cardboard decoration.
 We see in this book that between literature and scholarship there is an endless desert landscape where an author has a lot of roving room, without ever coming into contact with the surrounding area.
 Since Baur provides a 127 page footnote apparatus, the book cannot be considered a piece of fiction (or what German journalists call "musikhistorischer Roman").
 On the other hand, Baur's prose, which uses the historical present tense throughout, is so awkward and wooden that any possible claim to literary value can be ruled out.
 The book is rife with such loveless iciness that the reader wonders whether the author actually liked her topic.
 The most essential qualities that make a book – even a biography of a historical figure – entertaining and readable are completely missing: humor, humility and a certain relaxed distance from the topic.
 Baur makes us realize what great writers Wolfgang Hildesheimer and Alfred Einstein really were.
 In the blurb she is referred to as musicologist, but nowhere does this show in the book.
 Mozart's music is dealt with on a disappointingly low, almost journalistic level and the reader is left with the impression that this book was only written, because the author wanted to show off with her new "genius and eros" concept and finally get rid of her acquired knowledge.
 One can see the author pondering about her approach before she began writing: "Yet another book about Mozart?
 I need to present the composer in a completely new light, like nobody has ever done it before.
 How about »Mozart the trickster and liar«?
 Let's give it a go!"
 One of the absolutely best examples of Baur's merciless smarty-pants style of writing is the following passage from p.
 77 where she describes Leopold Mozart's and his son's visit to the Sistine Chapel in 1770.
-We are faced with a truly bizarre mixture of arrogance and ignorance:
+We are faced with a truly stunning mixture of arrogance and ignorance.

 Exhausted from the strains of a trip in bad weather, with miserable food and disgusting lodgings, right after their arrival on Holy Thursday Wolfgang is being dragged[sic] to the Sistine Chapel by his father.
 There he must[sic] listen to Gregorio Allegri's Miserere.
 An a capella setting of the 50th Psalm which is allowed to be performed only by the Papal Chapel.
 The singers are strictly forbidden to take the music outside the chapel and copy it.
 It is said that any violation of this rule is punished by excommunication.
 This is what makes this insignificant[sic] piece interesting and provokes Leopold to stage a coup.
 After having listened to the Miserere twice, his son presents a full score of the piece, a proof of his learnedness.
 People in the Vatican are impressed.